harshalgajjar/ai-hud/README.md

 ## @ai-hud/chat-enabled

-A lightweight React wrapper that overlays a clean hover chat button on its children.
+A lightweight React component wrapper that allows for chatting with components, it's data and with any additional context.

 ### Installation